Williams Art Community Project 2025-2026

 Welcome to the Williams Art Community Project!
 Our goal is to energize the Williams arts community by bringing alums and students together, and help students to pursue careers in the arts.
 We hope you’ll join us!

-Students are creating (by Dec.
-17, 2025) mini-exhibits highlighting their studio or curatorial work.
-We have 34 students working in teams and individually, and final group exhibitions will be hosted in-person in January in Williamstown, online in February, and in-person in Manhattan in April.
-Feel free to explore in-progress and finished exhibits below, and if something speaks to you be sure to leave a like or a comment on the exhibit!
+Students have created mini-exhibits highlighting their studio or curatorial work.
+We have 16 finished Exhibit Stories available here, and final group exhibitions will be hosted in-person in January in Williamstown, online in February, and in-person in Manhattan in April.
+Feel free to explore finished exhibits below, and if something speaks to you be sure to leave a like or a comment on the exhibit!
 See latest Google Slide deck.

 The Collection of WACP Exhibits